 If you are interested in getting a chapman puppy you will need to be on our notification list.
 People on our notification list will receive an email when we are soon to taking deposits on litters.
 All available puppies or deposit openings will be offered to those on this list before being advertised on our website.
 We RARELY, if ever, have a puppy come available that don't get adopted first by someone on this list, so they aren't typical advertised on our website.
-We do not take deposits until puppies are 5 to 6 weeks old and have been evaluated and priced. we always email our notification list with available puppies before advertising on our website .
+We do not take deposits until puppies are 4 to 5 weeks old and have been evaluated and priced. we always email our notification list with available puppies before advertising on our website .
 If you would like to be put on this list just text or email us, through our form on the Contact US page, stating that you would like to be added to the notification list.

 Deposits are taken first come first serve as people respond to the notification list email.
-The deposit is not refundable after deposit holders make their picks of the litter at 5 + weeks of age.
-We do not price our puppies until they are 5+ weeks of age and we can evaluate their build coat and estimate their expected maturity size.
-When pups are 5+ weeks I email out photo albums and video of each puppy with their individual info and price, to our notification list.
+The deposit is not refundable after deposit holders make their picks of the litter at 4+ weeks of age.
+We do not price our puppies until they are 4+ weeks of age and we can evaluate their build coat and estimate their expected maturity size.
+When pups are 4+ weeks I email out photo albums and video of each puppy with their individual info and price, to our notification list.
 We do not allow people to make their pick in persons as the pups have not been vaccinated at this age.
 If additional video or pictures are wanted we take those to help aid your pick.
 We can’t guarantee color, size, or gender of the puppies but we do our best to estimate; your deposit will be refunded in full if there is any issue of health with your puppy while in our care.
 Once a pick has been made a $500 deposit holds a puppy until pick up at 8+ weeks of age.
 The $500 is NO LONGER REFUNDABLE once placed as it is a holding fee for your pup and shows your commitment to this puppy.
-Chapman Schnauzers reserves the right to FIRST PICK OF ANY LITTER.
 We accept Check or Paypal for deposits on our puppies.
 If you are making your final payment or paying for your puppy in full before pick up, we only accept payment in cash or check.
 Checks must be received and cleared in our account at least one week prior to pick up.
 If final payment has not been received and you are picking up your puppy we only accept cash as payment NO EXCEPTIONS.
 You can pay for your puppy in full any time after 4 weeks once they are priced out if you wish.
 If we are holding a puppy for you past the pick up date we require puppies be paid in full by 8 weeks of age.

 For the health and safety of our puppies, we do not allow visitors to see the puppies until they have received their first booster shots from our vet at 8 weeks of age.
 Puppies are much like new born babies and rely on the immunity of their mothers and safety of our home to protect them from harmful viruses or disease they can contract being brought in from unknowing visitors.
 We understand this is inconvenient for those wanting to make their pick in person and understand if this causes you to go else wear to find a puppy.
 We respect your decision.
 But the safety of our puppies comes first as we also owe it to the other families waiting on their pups to keep the litter as safe and healthy as possible.
 This precaution is advised by our vet and we take it seriously.